uhctf/uhctf2022/challenges/lazy_formatting_pt_1/readme.md

     Wow, the error messages for when the format rule's syntax is incorrect are pretty useful.
 Wait, haven't I seen that error somewhere before?
 </details></li>
 <li><details>
-    <summary><strong>35%</strong>: Helps exploiting the functionality of the website.</summary>
+    <summary><strong>20%</strong>: Helps exploiting the functionality of the website.</summary>
-    The developers are just shoving their pile of work onto another application!
-Can we inject our dirty work into the pile?
-Now that would be two birds in one stone.
+    The developers are shoving their work onto another application!
+Can we inject our work into the pile?
 </details></li>
 </ul></ul>